Cyberwarfare

 Hacktivist groups are often politically motivated and use cyberattacks to promote a social or political cause.
 They may target government websites, corporations, or organizations they believe are acting unethically.
 Tactics include leaking sensitive data, defacing websites, or launching denial-of-service attacks to disrupt operations.
 Hacktivists aim to raise awareness, influence public opinion, or cause embarrassment to their targets.

-Types of cyberwarfare
+13 Types of Cyber warfare

 Cyberwarfare encompasses various types of operations and tactics aimed at achieving strategic goals through digital means.
 Some prominent types include: